gordonfn/normalize/docs/README.md

 ### Sanitize *
 Lists of allowed values in our data schema are case-sensitive to ensure they're interoperable.
 To make it easier for data stewards we allow values to be case-insensitive and correct internally.

-### Time
+### Temporal
-To ensure our schema is as minimal as possible we calculate timezones based on location.
 We follow `ISO 8601` for time formatting notation.

+#### Time *
+Time missing leading zero will have it added

+#### Time Zone *
+To ensure time zone is in the proper format, `+00:00`.
+Additionally, we calculate timezones based on location.

-\* Changes the data imported before saving to the dataset file.
+\* Changes the data imported before saving to the downloadable dataset file.

+## Testing
+We aim to have our test be as robust as possible.
+This is accomplished by having acceptance and rejection tests.

 <div align="center">
   <a href="http://gordonfoundation.ca"><img src="https://raw.githubusercontent.com/gordonfn/normalize/master/docs/images/the-gordon-foundation.svg?sanitize=true" alt="The Gordon Foundation Logo" width="200"></a>